huntermills707/FastText-with-Context/README.md

 python3 03_to_text.py --shuffle-seed 7
 ```

 **Bootstrap mode** (`--bootstrap-seed N`) implements a two-stage hierarchical bootstrap that respects the correlation structure of notes within patients: stage 1 resamples patient IDs with replacement, stage 2 resamples each sampled patient's notes with replacement (preserving original note count).
 This is the statistically correct bootstrap for clustered data.
-Bootstrap and shuffle seeds use separate RNG generators and are fully orthogonal.
+Bootstrap and shuffle seeds use separate RNG generators and are fully orthogonal. `run_bootstrap.sh` drives this mode in a loop to build a full ensemble.

 **Output format** (one line per sentence):